 and the overdensity $\Delta$ is defined as

 with $\rho_{\rm c}=3H^3/(8\pi G)$ the cosmic critical density and $H$ the Hubble parameter.

-Several papers studied the validity of the adiabatic approximation for the halo profile~\citep[see, for example,][]{Jesseit:2002tj,Gnedin:2004cx,Duffy:2010hf,Velmani:2022una}, showing that several of the assumptions made are violated; for instance, orbits can deviate strongly from sphericity, due to major mergers.
+Several authors have studied the validity of the adiabatic approximation for the halo profile~\citep[see e.g.][]{Jesseit:2002tj,Gnedin:2004cx,Duffy:2010hf,Velmani:2022una}, showing that several of the assumptions made are violated; for instance, orbits can deviate strongly from sphericity due to major mergers.
 Furthermore, energy feedback effects can result in abrupt injection of gas kinetic energy in the cluster core, thus violating the quasi-static assumption.
-To take these effects into account, we modify Eqs.~\eqref{eq:dmomass} and~\eqref{eq:adiabatic2} as:
+To take these effects into account, we modify Eqs.~\eqref{eq:dmomass} and~\eqref{eq:adiabatic2} as follows:

-where $q$ is a quasi-adiabatic parameter, which controls the deviation from the adiabatic assumption~\citep[see,][]{Schneider:2015wta,Paranjape:2021zia}, and $\delta_f$ accounts for the baryonic off-set, for which a halo containing $f_{\rm b, vir}=f_{\rm b, cosmic}-\delta_f$ has the same mass as its dmo counterpart.
-Note that zero correction corresponds to $\delta_f=0$ and $q=1$.
-It is important to emphasize that these two parameters, $q$ and $\delta_f$, both require to be calibrated against simulations.
+where $q$ is a quasi-adiabatic parameter that controls the deviation from the adiabatic assumption~\citep[see][]{Schneider:2015wta,Paranjape:2021zia}, and $\delta_f$ accounts for the baryonic off-set, for which a halo containing $f_{\rm b, vir}=f_{\rm b, cosmic}-\delta_f$ has the same mass as its dmo counterpart.
+We note that zero correction corresponds to $\delta_f=0$ and $q=1$.
+It is important to emphasise that these two parameters, $q$ and $\delta_f$, both require calibration against simulations.
 This calibration is addressed in the following sections.

-In summary, to derive the reconstructed dmo virial mass we follow these steps: \begin{enumerate} \item For a given mass $M_{\rm vir, hyd}$ we calculate the $M_{\rm \Delta, dmo}$ using Eq.~\eqref{eq:quasiadiabatic1}; \item We calculate $R_{\Delta, \rm dmo}$ using Eq.~\eqref{eq:quasiadiabatic2}; \item The dmo spherical overdensity threshold $\Delta$ is calculated from Eq.~\eqref{eq:dmodelta}; \item The reconstructed dmo virial mass $M_{\rm vir, rec}$ is estimated assuming that the dmo profile follows a Navarro-Frenk-White profile ~\citep[NFW,][]{Navarro:1996gj} with concentration parameter given by~\citet{Diemer:2018vmz}. \end{enumerate} Therefore, the virial mass $M_{\rm vir, rec}(M_{\rm vir, hyd}, z, f_{\rm b, vir})$ can be reconstructed as a function of the virial mass of the hydro object $M_{\rm vir, hyd}$, its redshift $z$, and its baryonic fraction inside the virial radius $f_{\rm b, vir}$ following the steps outlined above.
+In summary, to derive the reconstructed dmo virial mass, we follow these steps: \begin{enumerate} \item For a given mass $M_{\rm vir, hyd}$ we calculate the $M_{\rm \Delta, dmo}$ using Eq.~\eqref{eq:quasiadiabatic1}. \item We calculate $R_{\Delta, \rm dmo}$ using Eq.~\eqref{eq:quasiadiabatic2}. \item The dmo spherical overdensity threshold $\Delta$ is calculated from Eq.~\eqref{eq:dmodelta}. \item The reconstructed dmo virial mass $M_{\rm vir, rec}$ is estimated assuming that the dmo profile follows a Navarro-Frenk-White~\citep[NFW,][]{Navarro:1996gj} profile with a concentration parameter given by~\citet{Diemer:2018vmz}. \end{enumerate} Therefore, the virial mass $M_{\rm vir, rec}(M_{\rm vir, hyd}, z, f_{\rm b, vir})$ can be reconstructed as a function of the virial mass of the hydro object $M_{\rm vir, hyd}$, its redshift $z$, and its baryonic fraction inside the virial radius $f_{\rm b, vir}$ following the steps outlined above.